Moksha (river)

 Moksha (Мо́кша, Йов) is a river in central Russia, a right tributary of the Oka.
 It flows through Penza Oblast, Nizhny Novgorod Oblast, Ryazan Oblast and the Republic of Mordovia, and joins the Oka near Pyatnitsky Yar, near the city of Kasimov.

 It is 656 km in length, and has a drainage basin of 51000 km2.

 In the 1950s, several hydroelectric power stations were built in the middle course of the river, but without navigable locks.
 In 1955, 2 km below the mouth of the river.
 Prices on the Moksha River built Rasypukhinsky hydro-power plant with a hydroelectric power station and a wooden shipping lock.
 Navigation on the river was carried out until the mid-1990s.

 On the Moksha is the Trinity-Scans monastery, the Nativity-Theotokos Sanaksar Monastery and the Krasnoslobodsky Savior-Transfiguration Monastery.

 Origin of name and cultural significance

-Although Russian lands with its origins of i.a Slavic, Uralic and Turkic people were in its history a space were Russia developed isolated for a long time and unknown to the eastern, northern, western and southern neighbors, it was a cultural space which in other phases of history was used for interaction from peoples, cultures and tribes from different continents.
-Russia, Russian culture and its people became somewhat known for its neighbors in the middle and towards the end of 1st millennium AD.
-During this period in first sources, the terms of Russia, Russkiye appeared.

 The name is connected to the ancient Indo-European population of the Pohje, speaking a language close to the Baltic.
 Hydronym is comparable with the Indo-European basis meksha, meaning "spillage, leakage".
 It is suggested that in the language of Indo-European aborigines moksha meant "stream, current, river" and as a term entered into a series of hydronyms (Shirmksha, Mamoksha, etc.).

 The name "Moksha" is mentioned by the monk-minorite Rubruk, the ambassador of the French King Louis IX to the Mongolian khan Sartak (1253).
+It is also the self-designation for the eponymous Finno-Ugric ethnic group of Mokshas that have settled between the river and its tributary Oka as a tribe before the Middle Ages.